franccesco/CDTweetBot/README.md

 # Features and TODO
 - [x] Handle Twitter Authentication System (OAuth)
 - [x] Scrape the blog searching for new blog posts
+- [x] SQLite3 integration to store posts and handles posts duplication
 - [ ] If a new blog post is identified, then it will share it through twitter
 - [ ] Autoreply Direct Messages